wowsiddanth/tp/docs/UserGuide.md

 **For Mac OS users**: Please start the .jar file via the terminal (see: step 5 below).
 If you do not, the files may not be created due to current Mac OS security restrictions on file creation. <br><br>
-**For Windows users**: it is also recommended that the .jar be started via the terminal as well (but double-clicking should work fine).
+**For Windows users**: It is also recommended that the .jar be started via the terminal as well (but double-clicking should work fine).
 </div>